 In Italy is considered the typical food that any doctor recommends to children and teenagers to grow healthy, and plays a central role in the famous Mediterranean diet.

-What is the difference between Parmigiano Reggiano and Parmesan
+Is Parmigiano Reggiano and Parmesan the same?

 Every year, about 3.7 million wheels, each of them bringing a weight of about 40 kgs, are made in the 350 dairy farms that are located in the Parmigiano Reggiano area and follow the Consortium rules.
 Only those wheels, who have met the PDO requirements, are the authentic Parmigiano Reggiano.